bgd-labs/aave-proposals/README.md

 # Aave v3 cross-chain listing template

-This template contains an opinionated smart contract template for creating proposals to list assets on the aave polygon v3 pool.
+This template contains an opinionated smart contract template for creating proposals to list assets on the aave v3 pools that are controlled by cross-chain governance.

-For a proposal to be executed on polygon it needs to pass mainnet governance proposal that sends an encoded payload via `sendMessageToChild(address,bytes)` on [FX_ROOT](https://etherscan.io/address/0xfe5e5D361b2ad62c541bAb87C45a0B9B018389a2#code)(mainnet) to [FX_CHILD](https://polygonscan.com/address/0x8397259c983751DAf40400790063935a11afa28a#code)(polygon).
-Once the state is synced to `FX_CHILD` on polygon network it will queue the payload on [POLYGON_BRIDGE_EXECUTOR](https://polygonscan.com/address/0xdc9A35B16DB4e126cFeDC41322b3a36454B1F772#code).

 ## About

-To simplify the process of creating a cross chain proposal this repository contains an opinionated [CrosschainForwarderPolygon](/src/contracts/polygon/CrosschainForwarderPolygon.sol) which expects a payload address deployed on the polygon network as the only parameter.
-The mainnet proposal payload will then be a simple `execute()` signature with `DELEGATECALL` enabled.
+To simplify the process of creating a cross-chain proposal this repository contains opinionated `CrosschainForwarder` contracts for `polygon`, `optimism` and `arbitrum` abstracting away the complexity of bridging & cross-chain gas calculations.
+All the forwarders follow the same pattern.
+They expect a payload to be deployed on L2 and to be executed with a parameterless `execute()` signature and via `DELEGATECALL`.

 ![visualization](/bridge-listing.png)

+### Polygon

+For a proposal to be executed on polygon it needs to pass a mainnet governance proposal that sends an encoded payload via `sendMessageToChild(address,bytes)` on [FX_ROOT](https://etherscan.io/address/0xfe5e5D361b2ad62c541bAb87C45a0B9B018389a2#code)(mainnet) to [FX_CHILD](https://polygonscan.com/address/0x8397259c983751DAf40400790063935a11afa28a#code)(polygon).
+Once the state is synced to `FX_CHILD` on polygon network it will queue the payload on [POLYGON_BRIDGE_EXECUTOR](https://polygonscan.com/address/0xdc9A35B16DB4e126cFeDC41322b3a36454B1F772#code).

+### Optimism

+For a proposal to be executed on optimism it needs to pass a mainnet governance proposal that sends an encoded payload via `sendMessage(address,bytes,uint32)` on [L1_CROSS_DOMAIN_MESSENGER](https://etherscan.io/address/0x25ace71c97B33Cc4729CF772ae268934F7ab5fA1)(mainnet) to [L2_CROSS_DOMAIN_MESSENGER](https://optimistic.etherscan.io/address/0x4200000000000000000000000000000000000007#code)(optimism).
+Once the state is `L2_CROSS_DOMAIN_MESSENGER` on optimism it will queue the payload on [OPTIMISM_BRIDGE_EXECUTOR](https://optimistic.etherscan.io/address/0x7d9103572bE58FfE99dc390E8246f02dcAe6f611).

+### Arbitrum

+For a proposal to be executed on arbitrum it needs to pass a mainnet governance proposal that sends an encoded payload via `unsafeCreateRetryableTicket{value: uint256}(address,uint256,uint256,address,address,uint256,uint256,bytes)` on [INBOX](https://etherscan.io/address/0x4Dbd4fc535Ac27206064B68FfCf827b0A60BAB3f)(mainnet).
+The arbitrum bridge will then call the bridged calldata via the L2_ALIAS of the mainnet `msg.sender` (in this case is the aliased mainnet governance executor) which will queue the payload on [ARBITRUM_BRIDGE_EXECUTOR](https://arbiscan.io/address/0x7d9103572bE58FfE99dc390E8246f02dcAe6f611).

+Caveat: Opposed to the other bridges, arbitrum inbox bridge requires you to supply some gas.
+For simplicity the `CrosschainForwarderArbitrum` expects some eth to be available on the executor.
+You can check if you need to top-up the executor by calling `getRequiredGas(580)` on the `CrosschainForwarderArbitrum`.

 ## Getting started